 In-situ resource limitations, non-existant economies, extreme space climates, and extremely long and expensive supply chains risk limiting human expansion and settlement in our solar system.
 The only difference between Mars and drought-stricken Ethiopia is lower gravity, lower atmospheric pressure, lower light levels, lower temperature, higher radiation levels, and longer supply chain.
 With additional innovations in these areas and the application of ecological theory, our Three-Zone Model is ideal for the Moon and Mars.

 These same problems exist anywhere our human drive to explore and expand will take us, from the sub-surface oceans of Europa to the poles of Titan to a deep space mining station on 16 Psyche.
 Any human habitat in deep space must be fully renewable with competitive redundancy to reduce supply chain costs and dependency on Earth, ensure growing system success, provide food security for the local human population, and enrich living with mental refreshment from the mind-wearying, industrial interior of work areas and wastes of the local terrain.

-FOUNDER AND CSO
+FOUNDER AND CHIEF SCIENCE OFFICER

 CEO AND GENERAL MANAGER

 Lee Irons is a scientist, engineer, and entrepreneur.
 Throughout his career, he has developed an in depth skill and enjoyment of solving problems, especially the intractable ones.
 He has faced such problems in the fields and industries of computational physics, nuclear power, environmental remediation, waste management, and shipbuilding.
 In his role as CEO and General Manager of Deep Space Ecology, he is the chief visionary for the company, working with his executive team, technical advisory board, and engineering team on solving the problem of food security on Earth and in space.